DRadulovich/perazzi-site/V2-PGPT/V2_PreBuild-Docs/V2_Company-Info-Docs/V2_athletes.md

 - Ranked #1 in the nation as a sub-junior and junior[108].
 - Youngest shooter to record a 400×400 in an NSSA Championship (age 17).
 - Multiple Collegiate and Junior World titles.
-- Won the 2025 Texas State Skeet HOA Championship with a 400×400 (perfect in all four gauges)[109].
+- Won the 2025 Texas State Skeet HOA Championship with a 400×400 (perfect in all four gauges).

 Personality and philosophy: